+ionowing Dits address.

+Primary DNS If you selected Use the following DNS address above, enter the Server: primary DNS server address.

+Secondary DNS If you selected Use the following DNS address above, enter the Server: secondary DNS server address.

-Enable DHCP- Enable DHCP-PD for LAN IPv6.
-PD: LAN IPv6 Link- Displays the router's LAN link-local address.
-Local Address: Enable Enable automatic IPv6 address assignment.
-Automatic IPv6 Address Assignment: Enable Enable or disable DHCP-PD for other IPv6 routers connected to the Automatic LAN interface.
-DHCP-PD in LAN: Note: This feature requires a smaller subnet prefix than /64 (i.e. allowing for a larger address allocation), such as /63.
+Enable DHCP- Enable or disable DHCP-PD for other IPv6 routers connected to the PD: LAN interface.

+Note: This feature requires a smaller subnet prefix than /64 (i.e. allowing for a larger address allocation), such as /63.
 Contact your ISP for more information.
-Auto Select SLAAC + RDNSS or SLAAC + Stateless DHCP, Stateful Configuration (DHCPv6).
-Type: Router Enter the IPv6 address lifetime (in minutes).

-Address: router.
+Enable Enable or disable the Automatic IPv6 Address Assignment feature.

+Enable Enable or disable DHCP-PD for other IPv6 routers connected to the Automatic LAN interface.

+DHCP-PD in

+LAN:

+Note: This feature requires a smaller subnet prefix than /64 (i.e. allowing for a larger address allocation), such as /63.
+Contact your ISP for more information.